thatrandomperson5/Md-embed/README.md

 ### It's not updating!
 Updating can take awhile.
 When you get rate-limited on the api it re-directs you do the frozen version, so it won't update untill you make non-limited request.

+### It only loads when i go directly to the website
+This is usally becuase i did not implement url encoding.
+Go to the site directly and copy the url.
+Then replace.
+This should url encode your url.

 ## Error screens

 ### Internal Server Error 500